code-rote/project_resources/gitflow.markdown

     git branch -l
   ```

   Step 3.
-If you see dev, switch to dev branch
+Make sure you are on the `dev` branch
   ```
     git checkout dev
   ```